South Wales Valleys: Decline

 In 1966, the village of Aberfan in the Taff valley suffered one of the worst disasters in Welsh history, referred to today as the Aberfan disaster.
 A mine waste tip on the top of the mountain, which had been developed over a spring, slid down the valley side and destroyed the village junior school, killing 144 people, 116 of them children.

 In 1979, Margaret Thatcher became Prime Minister of the United Kingdom.
 Her policies of free market economics soon clashed with the loss-making, government-owned National Coal Board.
 In 1984 and 1985, after the government announced plans to close many mines across the UK, mineworkers went on strike.
 This strike, and its ultimate failure, led to the virtual destruction of the UK's coal industry over the next decade, although arguably costs of extraction and geological difficulties would have had the same result, perhaps a little later.
 No deep coal mines are left in the valleys since the closure in 2008 of Tower Colliery in the Cynon Valley.
 Tower had been bought by the workers in 1994, despite government attempts to close it.

 By 2002, the unemployment rates in the Welsh valleys were among the highest in the whole United Kingdom since the 1980s, and have been seen as a major factor in the rise in drug abuse in the local area, which was highlighted in the national media during the autumn of 2002 and largely linked to drug dealing gangs from Birmingham and Bristol.

+More recently however employment levels have risen significantly in the area, including growing faster than elsewhere in Wales.

+This has been driven by billions of pounds of investment into the valleys from EU structural funds, UK government and Welsh government.
+Significant further investments in the area are also planned to go ahead.